The video Why the ridiculous Red Light wellness trend just might work created an avalanche of red light therapy questions.

 Brains Like Red and Infrared

 To treat brain injury, apply light on the scalp, in the ear, and up the nasal passage.
 It looks silly, but it works.
-Both 635-675 nm red light, and 810-850 nm infrared light help brain injury victims heal.
+Red and infrared are both stimulating and reduce brain degeneration and injury symptoms.